 Canada Research Chair in Global Change Ecotoxicology, professor of biological sciences, Université de Montréal.
 Director of NSERC CREATE network Mine of Knowledge.

-President's Excellence in Research Professor in the Department of Environmental Toxicology and The Institute of Environmental and Human Health (TIEHH) at Texas Tech University.
+Presidential Research Excellence Professor in the Department of Environmental Toxicology and The Institute of Environmental and Human Health (TIEHH) at Texas Tech University.
 Elected Fellow of the American Association for the Advancement of Science (AAAS) in 2005.
 Board Certified Environmental Scientist (BCES), by eminence, from the American Academy of Environmental Engineers & Scientists (AAEES).